-Struve, as curator of the cuneiform collection of the Ermitage in Leningrad, analyzed its corpus of Ur III accounts, which induced him to draw a very grim picture of the social system that implemented the place value system in its social engineering [Struve 1934] - a picture that has now been amply confirmed by Robert Englund [1990].
+Struve, as curator of the cuneiform collection of the Ermitage in Leningrad, analyzed its corpus of Ur III accounts, which induced him to draw a very grim picture of the social system that implemented the place value system in its social engineering (Struve 1934) - a picture that has now been amply confirmed by Robert Englund (1990).
 He lived until 1965 but seems never to have published more on "mathematics proper".

-Neugebauer's personal stamina and competence may have been very important - we are dealing with the statistics of very small numbers, where personalities count for very much and become primary facts allowing no full explanation from or reduction to general factors.
-But it was probably important for this stamina and competence to come into play, both that Neugebauer himself was not primarily an Assyriologist but a historian of mathematics (in the dichotomy of [Neugebauer, Stenzel & Toeplitz 1929], not primarily "a philologist" but "a mathematician"), and that he was able to enter into close collaboration with and inspire a number of Assyriologists.
-[56] As a non-Assyriologist, he could concentrate (at least until 1937) on Babylonian mathematics alone, and thereby come to know the totality of the corpus much better than anybody had done before 1929; The preface of MKT I (p. v) lists how few higher-level texts were at all known by then.
-However, his deep respect for sources, as reflected in the programme for Quellen und Studien, caused him to seek philological collaboration and advice, and kept him free of the danger of rational reconstruction based on what the Babylonians might have done, if only they had been more or less Greek or more or less modern mathematicians.
-In Leopold von Ranke's words (in the sense von Ranke really used them in 1824 [von Ranke 1885: vii], against lazy army service in 1934 and was at the moment serving as a non-commissioned anti-aircraft officer while intending to continue scholarly activity in parallel.
-In 1938 he published 4000 Jahre Kampf um die Mauer, about siege techniques since Old Babylonian times.
-I can find no later traces of him and assume that he is one of those collaborators of Neugebauer who according to Vogel (private communication) fell in the war.
+Neugebauer's personal stamina and competence may have been decisive - we are dealing with the statistics of very small numbers, where personalities count for very much and become primary facts allowing no full explanation from or reduction to general factors.
+But it was probably important for this stamina and competence to come into play, both that Neugebauer himself was not primarily an Assyriologist but a historian of mathematics (in the dichotomy of (Neugebauer et al. 1929), not primarily "a philologist" but "a mathematician"), and that he was able to enter into close collaboration with and inspire a number of Assyriologists.56 As a non-Assyriologist, he could concentrate (at least until 1937) on Babylonian mathematics alone, and thereby come to know the totality of the corpus much better than anybody had done before 1929; The preface of MKT I (p. v) lists how few higher-level texts were at all known by then.
+However, his deep respect for sources, as reflected in the programme for Ouellen und Studien, caused him to seek philological collaboration and advice, and kept him free of the danger of rational reconstruction based on what the Babylonians might have done, if only they had been more or less Greek or more or less modern mathematicians.
+In Leopold von Ranke's words (in the sense von Ranke really used them in 1824 (von Ranke 1885: vii), against lazy invention and too hasty generalization), Neugebauer's proudly modest aim was to find out wie es eigentlich gewesen.